 This course addresses the concepts and practicalities associated with the design and conduct of high-quality research projects.
-At the end of the course, students will be able to understand the principles of research design, formulate and present a research proposal; provide critiques of papers and grant proposals, respond constructively to critiques, develop a research poster and acquire basic skills in project management.
-This course is expected to serve as preparation for the Capstone research project and dissertation (VETPG-147).
+At the end of the course, students will be able to understand the principles of research design, be able to identify different types of observational and interventional study designs, formulate and present a research proposal and understand the application of basic project management skills to research studies.
+Assignments, weekly discussions, and application of learning objectives will focus on critique of peer reviewed published manuscripts.
+This course is expected to serve as preparation for the Capstone research project (VETPG 147).